Sebastiaanvk/Minecraft-Clone-Windows/README.md

 Cmake: run the cmake with: cmake .. -G "Ninja"
 Or for debugging:  cmake .. -G "Ninja" -DCMAKE_BUILD_TYPE=Debug

+Or if you're in the main folder: cmake -B build -G "Ninja"

 After moving back to the main folder.
 ninja: compile the code with the command ninja -C build